Customer Interaction Manager

 Quality Assurance / Surveys

-Together with Collaboration Surveys, CIM creates an activity for each post-interaction survey happened with a customer.
+Together with Collaboration Surveys, CIM creates an activity for each post-interaction survey conducted with a customer.
 The survey interaction contains the rating or satisfaction score given by a customer to a customer interaction.

-These survey scores are available within the Interaction History gadget to supervisors to take further actions, for instance, rate the performance of the agent by taking into account the customer satisfaction feedback.
+These survey scores are available to supervisors within the Interaction History gadget, allowing them to take further actions.
+For instance, rating the performance of the agent by taking into account the customer satisfaction feedback.
 Surveys and the related calls are all grouped under the same interaction.

 *Integration with Survey solution is a part of a future release